vbookshelf/Offline-MedAi-Console/README.md

 ## Notes

-- When using the voice chat it helps to wear a headset or use earphones with a mic.
-The voice detection system is quite simple so it won't work well if there's alot of background noise.
+- Because MedGemma-1.5 is a reasoning model, I've set up the app to disable voice output when the MedGemma-1.5 model is selected.
+- For best results when using your voice - use a headset or earphones with a mic.
+This reduces background noise.
+It also allows for a more relaxed chat because you won't have to constantly focus on being clearly heard by the speech to text system.
 - When setting up a tool (specialized assistant) that uses voice, it helps to tell it (in the system message) not to use markdown - or else the Ai will speak the markdown symbols out loud.
+- When creating agents/tools that will generate math notation, you need to tell the agent to use LaTeX when generating math notation.
+Please add this note to the system message: Use LaTeX notation for mathematical or scientific expressions.
 - Whisper is an LLM, and it can hallucinate.
 It sometimes generates random text like "Thank you for watching!".
 This text then gets converted in to speech.
 - At first glance the single-file architecture may look like a naive simplification created for non-technical users and for easy auditing - but it's much more.
 It's an architecture pattern that's optimized for AI-assisted development - a "see the entire picture at once" pattern that supports fast and efficient Human + Ai collaboration.